 The Astronomer's Proposal Tool (APT) charges time to JWST observations for telescope slews of various kinds as a function of slew distance.
 Some slew times are calculated deterministically and others are charged statistically.
-Keeping dithers and offsets within the Visit Splitting Distance for your target can reduce these overheads.
+Keeping dithers and offsets within the visit splitting distance for your target can reduce these overheads.

 - Initial slew to the target

-- mosaic (for observing a wider field)
+- mosaics (for observing a wider field)

 - move from target acquisition to the science target (if the pointings are offset or an offset target is used)